 Other considerations have varying recommendations.
 If you’re doing exercise for longer hours, you should add about 2.5 cups of water to the 8×8 rule.

-When a person suffers from vomiting, diarrhea, and fever, most likely your body experiences more fluid loss than usual that’s why it is suggested to drink more water or adding beverages with electrolytes to replenish the lost electrolytes from your body.
+When a person suffers from vomiting, diarrhea, and fever, most likely the body experiences more fluid loss than usual that’s why it is suggested to drink more water or add beverages with electrolytes to replenish the lost electrolytes from your body.

 Demographics | Daily recommended amount of water (from drinks) |